exponentian/web-development-beginner-node-express-graphql/README.md

 $ npm install
 ```

-3. Add your MONGOLAB URI in ./config.js
+3. Add your MONGODB URI in ./config.js

 4. Start